scrossuk/locic/docs/GettingStarted.rst

 (Note that the ‘-j’ option tells make how many recipes may execute at once; use this to your advantage to reduce the build time on multi-core machines.)

-If you want to build Locic for Debug or Release, add the relevant CMake variable:
+If you want to build Locic with a specific build type (default is Debug; options are Debug, Release, RelWithDebInfo and MinSizeRel), add the relevant CMake variable:

 .. code-block:: bash